fbpx

 Taking advantage of the use of technology and innovation, the Navarran winery Pagos de Araiz, belonging to Bodegas Masaveu, has been making a strong commitment to sustainability with the development of several research projects aimed at respecting and improving the ecosystem that surrounds winemaking activities .

-Along these lines , Pagos de Araiz coordinates the Oivina project , which proposes the development of a predictive model to combat powdery mildew, caused by the fungus Uncinula necator and which is one of the most serious diseases that causes significant crop losses and economic impacts. .
-Chemical fungicides are generally applied systematically without taking into account the level of real risk when many of the applications of these products are dispensable, generate unnecessary economic expense, accumulate in soils and filter into aquifers, damaging the environment and even human health.
+Along these lines, Pagos de Araiz coordinates the Oivina project , which proposes the development of a predictive model to combat powdery mildew, caused by the fungus Uncinula necator and which is one of the most serious diseases that causes significant crop losses and economic impacts.
+Chemical fungicides are generally systematically applied without taking into account the real risk level when, in many cases, the use of this type of product is dispensable, generates unnecessary economic expense and accumulates in the soil and filters into aquifers, damaging the environment and human health.

 In this way, the project implements and combines precision agriculture technologies such as agroclimatic information systems based on sensors and technology that facilitate the collection of data from the plots under study to obtain relevant information.
 In addition, it incorporates the model developed into a comprehensive crop monitoring tool (DSS), so that the end user can have not only information about the risk of powdery mildew but also other potential diseases.

-The Oivina project is financed by the European Union and the Government of Navarra which, through the Department of Rural Development and the Environment, organizes, November 3 to 14 at the Palacio de Congresos y Auditorio de Navarra, Baluarte, an exhibition with information panels on the pilot projects of measure 16.2 of the Rural Development Plan of Navarra 2017-2021, among which is Oivina.
+The Oivina project is funded by the European Union and the Government of Navarra, which, through the Department of Rural Development and Environment, is organizing, from November 3 to 14 at the Congress Palace and Auditorium of Navarra, Baluarte, an exhibition with information panels of the pilot projects of measure 16.2 of the Rural Development Plan of Navarra 2017-2021, among which is Oivina.
 This project is developed in collaboration with the Union of Farmers and Ranchers of Navarra, Bodega Otazu Sau and Bodega Cirbonera Sociedad Cooperativa.

 Effects of climate change on the vineyard